-If you obtain a swan permit, you must complete and submit a swan harvest survey by Jan.
-10, 2023.
+If you obtain a tundra swan permit, you must complete and submit a swan harvest survey by Jan.
+8, 2024.
 Important: Reporting is required, even if you did not hunt or harvest a swan.
-You can complete the harvest survey online or by calling 1-800-221-0659.
+You can complete the harvest survey online or by calling 800-221-0659.

-If you do harvest a swan, a Division biologist will complete your harvest survey as part of the post-harvest examination that is required of all successful swan hunters.
+If you do harvest a swan, a Division biologist will complete your harvest survey as part of the post-harvest examination that is required of all successful tundra swan hunters.

-To report your swan harvest, simply bring the tagged swan or its head to a Division office (see page 2), or the Bear River Migratory Bird Refuge office (Friday and Saturday only), within three days of harvest.
+Important: If you harvest a tundra or trumpeter swan, you are required to check in the entire swan or its head within 72 hours at a Division office (see page 2) or the Bear River Bird Refuge office (Fridays and Saturdays only).
 A Division or Refuge employee will help you complete your swan harvest survey.